kholsman/ACLIM2/Data/README.md

 ### Files

-There are two files with [cmip6](temperatures/cmip6/csv/) data.
-One with one ensemble member per model and one with all ensemble members.
-For [cmip5](temperatures/cmip5/csv/) two additional files are provided.
-The reference period is 1850 to 1900, however, many cmip5 models only start after 1850 and are therefore excluded.
-These models are also included in the `*_no_bounds_check.yml` files.

 ## Data
  * Weekly strata temperature, productivity, and other data for `historical` and `projections` for each General Circulation Model (`GCM`)